Van Andel Arena: Background

 On October 20, 2001, during a show co-headlining with Slipknot, System of a Down bassist Shavo Odadjian was assaulted, racially profiled and escorted out of the arena by security guards working for DuHadway Kendall.
 He filed a lawsuit in 2003.

+On July 20, 2024, former and future president Donald Trump held his first rally in the arena after an assassination attempt one week earlier.
+He also held the final rally of his 2024 presidential campaign in the arena on November 4 of that year.
+He similarly ended both his 2016 and 2020 presidential campaigns at Van Andel as well.

 Description

 As a concert venue, the Van Andel Arena seats 12,858 for end-stage shows, and 13,184 for center-stage shows.
 The arena floor measures 85 × 220 ft and features 9,886 permanent seats, of which 1,800 are club seats and 44 luxury suites, with the 16 luxury suites in the upper bowl seating 20 each, and the lower 24 bowls seating 15, and the others at 18.
 In addition, there are 1,300 retractable seats.

+For Grand Rapids Griffins ice hockey games, the arena has a capacity of 10,834.

 In popular culture

 The arena and Grand Rapids Griffins are featured briefly in a sketch on the comedy show Nick Swardson's Pretend Time, in which Nick attempts to propose but is instead repeatedly hit in the face with hockey pucks.

-The arena was also the setting for System of a Down's 2005 music video for their single, "Hypnotize".
+The arena was where Mötley Crüe shot their 2005 Carnival of Sins DVD and was also the setting for System of a Down's 2005 music video for their single, "Hypnotize".